Paul Honey is one of the most highly skilled and versatile composers in the TV, film and soundtrack business today.

 2016/17 projects have included the 3-part ITV documentary series, THE MIRACLE and Discovery Networks International’s 1st major Natural History commission DOGS: THE UNTOLD STORY.

-2017 sees him also working on the second series of OLD JACK’S BOAT ROCKPOOL TALES for CBeebies, the one-off documentary ANDREW MARR: MY BRAIN AND ME for Icon Films/BBC2, series 4 of CHILD GENIUS (Channel 4) and a 4D film for a brand new museum in Washington, The Museum of The Bible.
+2017 projects included the second series of OLD JACK’S BOAT ROCKPOOL TALES for CBeebies, the one-off documentary ANDREW MARR: MY BRAIN AND ME for Icon Films/BBC2, series 4 of CHILD GENIUS (Channel 4) and a 4D film for a brand new museum in Washington, The Museum of The Bible.

-Forthcoming projects include MY WONDERFUL LIFE for Sky One and 100 YEARS YOUNGER for ITV
+2018 projects include MY WONDERFUL LIFE for Sky One and A HOUSE THROUGH TIME for BBC 2.

 Paul has worked with a number of well known orchestras, including the BBC Philharmonic Orchestra, RTE Orchestra, BBC Concert Orchestra and BBC National Orchestra of Wales, The Bournemouth Symphony Orchestra, RPO, Philharmonie Reutlingen and The Locrian Ensemble (Wolf Hall).